 To store cakes the day before frosting, wrap each cake tightly in plastic wrap and store in the fridge for 1-2 days before frosting.
 The plastic wrap should prevent the cake from drying out.

-How to assemble and frost a vegan layer cake
+How to assemble a vegan layer cake

 - Cake Turntable